Senior Thesis Proposal Guidelines

 Proposals are approved by the third week in each semester.
 Revisions or elaborations of the proposal may occasionally be requested by the Department.

-To help you in writing your proposal, a sample is available on Lyceum..
+To help you in writing your proposal, a sample is available here (PDF 151 kb) (and also on Lyceum).

 Community-Based Research Thesis

-All seniors interested in using community-based research (CBR) as their graduation requirement, are required to submit proposals and receive approval before they can begin their placements.
-Although empirical research proposals follow APA style, community-based research proposals may differ; a method or results section might not be appropriate.
-We strongly encourage the use of appropriate sub-headings in the proposal (e.g., “Background”, “Site Description” or “Student Responsibilities”), based on the requirements below.
-At the minimum, a proposal should include the following in roughly the same order:
+All seniors interested in using community-based research (CBR) as their graduation requirement are required to submit proposals and receive approval before they can proceed.
+Community-based research proposals follow APA style but may deviate from it somewhat; the method section needs a subheading called “site description,” for example.
+At a minimum, a proposal should include the following in roughly the same order:

 Theoretical Review and Integration